Robust Self-Tuning Data Association for Geo-Referencing Using Lane Markings: INTRODUCTION

-In this paper, we present a complete geo-referencing pipeline using lane markings as landmarks.
+In this paper, we present a complete geo-referencing pipeline using lane markings as landmarks (Fig. \ref{fig:overview}).
 We base our system on robust performance by self-tunning capabilities to avoid the problem of aliasing and hence outliers derived from the use of lane markings.
-Given our delta-angle lane marking representation (DA-LMR) \cite{munoz2022lmr}, we quantify the information of the data in terms of the curvature of the lane marking for each data association execution.
-Then, by using our distance-compatible sample consensus (DC-SAC) \cite{munoz2022lmr} data association, we can tune the search space depending on the information content of the measurements.
+Given our delta-angle lane marking representation DA-LMR \cite{munoz2022lmr}, we quantify the information of the data in terms of the curvature of the lane marking for each data association execution.
+Then, by using our distance-compatible sample consensus DC-SAC~\cite{munoz2022lmr} data association, we can tune the search space depending on the information content of the measurements.
 In this way, when there is rich information like in intersections, DC-SAC can successfully search a wide space, making it robust to a bad prior.
 At the same time, in case of aliasing or poor information due to straight, solid markings, the data association is defaulting to a nearest neighbor search.
 Additionally, as DC-SAC is a pose estimation method, we adjust the covariance of the association depending on the pose results of the data association process.
-This kind of covariance adjustment prevents abrupt changes in the final pose.
+This kind of covariance adjustment smooth the evolution of the trajectory.

 Our work contributions can be summarized as follows: